cadop/dhart/src/Csharp/docs/markdown/4_reading_mesh_from_unity.md

 Here is a link the full project created in this guide: [Full Project](Tutorial%204%20-%20Reading%20Mesh%20From%20Unity.zip)

-With this you have successfully read geometry from the Unity Scene and passed it to HumanFactors.
+With this you have successfully read geometry from the Unity Scene and passed it to DHARTAPI.
 This concludes the tutorial series for this point.

 If you want a more indepth look at using the Inspector to assign properties to components, see the [Official Unity Documentation](https://docs.unity3d.com/Manual/EditingValueProperties.html).